Two Phase III Sister Studies of a Microbicide Ring to Prevent HIV: The Ring Study & ASPIRE

 The Ring Study and ASPIRE are, by design, similar in many ways.
 Both are Phase III trials designed to evaluate whether the dapivirine ring is safe and effective when used for one month at a time.
 Both studies are also assessing women’s adherence to and acceptability of the ring.

 Both studies include numerous measures to monitor and protect the safety and well-being of participants.
-Potential study participants provide informed consent to be screened and to enroll in the study.
+Potential study participants provided informed consent to be screened and to enroll in the study.
 Women who choose to participate learn how to insert and remove the ring.

 At each monthly visit, women receive a new ring.
 Women also receive ongoing HIV risk-reduction counseling, male condoms, diagnosis and treatment of sexually transmitted infections (STIs), pregnancy testing and family planning services, as well as treatment or referrals for medical conditions.
 Women in either study who test positive for HIV immediately stop using the ring and are referred to local health facilities for care and treatment, with an option to enroll in a follow-up study to assess the ring’s impact, if any, on HIV treatment outcomes.